-5. Experiment
+5 Experiment

 Besides its access to the efficient SGD algorithm, the learnt embeddings by PBE can contribute more effectiveness on multiple subtasks of knowledge population, such as entity inference, relation prediction, and triplet classification.
+You can access to all the datasets through the publish link of OneDrive: http://ldrv.ms/1IDwZAR.